Leggi questo post in: Italiano

 Even though the spool of thread is placed differently in these two machines, the threading system is pretty similar.
 You pull it down into the long vertical slot to the right, up the slot to the left, through the metal thread take-up lever, back down the left-hand slot, and into the needle.
 A lot of machines have this system these days, though not all of them.

-And this is the top of the Elna Lotus, closed and opened.
 The Lotus has another accessory container, but again I prefer one simple container that everything can get dumped in.
 Most thread spools are positioned in the general area of how the Singer’s is (or more to the right).
-To wind the bobbin you have to thread the machine in a different way over to the bobbin winder on the right, but this differs from machine to machine, so make sure to read your manual on how to do it.

 The part of the machine that you will focus on the most is the needle area.
 The top photo is of the Singer and the bottom one is the Lotus.
 They are set up the same way.
 You unscrew the needle screw to insert and remove the needle.
 The presser foot is what holds your fabric down to the needle plate, keeping it taut enough for the needle to move through easily.
 When you are not using your machine, always keep the presser foot lowered onto a piece of fabric.
 This relieves the tension put on the presser foot spring when it’s raised and keeps the presser foot from rubbing against and possibly damanging the feed dogs (those jagged metal things that you see in the openings of the needle plate which I forgot to take a picture of).